-The project proponent will design treatment activities to maintain the habitat function, by implementing the following:

-While performing review and surveys for SPR BIO-1 and SPR BIO-10, a qualified RPF or biologist will identify any habitat features that are necessary for survival (e.g., habitat necessary for breeding, foraging, shelter, movement) of the affected wildlife species (e.g., trees with complex structure, trees with large cavities, trees with nesting platforms; dens; tree snags; large raptor nests [including inactive nests]; downed woody debris; food sources).
-These habitat features will be marked and treatments applied to the features will be designed to minimize or avoid the loss or degradation of
+- ▲ For all treatment activities, the project proponent will design treatment activities to maintain the habitat function by implementing the following: - ▶ While performing review and surveys for SPR BIO-1 and SPR BIO-10, a qualified RPF or biologist will identify any habitat features that are necessary for survival (e.g., habitat necessary for breeding, foraging, shelter, movement) of the affected wildlife species (e.g., trees with complex structure, trees with large cavities, trees with nesting platforms; tree snags; large raptor nests [including inactive nests]; downed woody debris).
+These habitat features will be marked and treatments applied to the features will be designed to minimize or avoid the loss or degradation of suitable habitat for listed species during treatments.
+Identification and treatment of these features will be based on the life history and habitat requirements of the affected species and the most current commonly accepted science.